blaylockbk/Herbie/docs/user_guide/install.md

 # 🐍 Installation

-## conda install
+There are so many ways to install stuff.
+Pick the one that fits your workflow.

+## Install with conda/mamba

 [![Conda](https://img.shields.io/conda/v/conda-forge/herbie-data)](https://anaconda.org/conda-forge/herbie-data)

-The easiest way to install Herbie and its dependencies is with [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) from conda-forge.
+For conda/mamba users:

 ```bash
 mamba install -c conda-forge herbie-data